21 Types of Architectural Arches

 stilted arch

 A stilted arch is an arch that is composed of a semicircular arch resting on two vertical components at springing.
-Center of the arc lies on the horizontal line above the vertical components where the curve starts.
+The centre of the arc lies on the horizontal line above the vertical components where the curve starts.

 Guastavino Tile Arch System